PyRepair/maniple/training-data/summarize-experiment-v2/keras/3/prompt_response_response_4.md

     return Model(input_tensors, output_tensors, name=model.name)
 ```

-By updating the code to handle cases where the `Layer.compute_mask` method returns `None`, and ensuring that the output tensors are correctly computed for all layers, the bug should be resolved.
+With this corrected version of the function, the issue described in the failing test and the GitHub issue should be resolved.
+We have made changes to handle the computation of output masks, especially for layers that do not support masks, as described in the GitHub issue.

-Additionally, a fix should be made to the failing test for `clone_functional_model` to ensure that it properly evaluates the output and passes the test case.
+The corrected function is expected to pass the failing test and address the issue reported on GitHub.